thrasher-corp/gocryptotrader/backtester/engine/live.md

 Live trading has specific requirements separate from backtesting.
 Handling the looping of candle data and managing real orders and orderbooks will be handled here

+Live trading is only a proof of concept.
+Please do not risk your funds by using it with `realOrders` enabled

 A flow of the application is as follows:
 ![workflow](https://i.imgur.com/Kup6IA9.png)